The Home tab provides a predefined dashboard of relevant information about entities in the War Room.

-The Overview is one way to monitor infrastructure using Netdata Cloud.
+The Overview tab is another great way to monitor infrastructure using Netdata Cloud.
 While the interface might look similar to local dashboards served by an Agent, or even the single-node dashboards in Netdata Cloud, Overview uses composite charts.
 These charts display real-time aggregated metrics from all the nodes (or a filtered selection) in a given War Room.

 With Overview's composite charts, you can see your infrastructure from a single pane of glass, discover trends or anomalies, then drill down by grouping metrics by node and jumping to single-node dashboards for root cause analysis.

-Only nodes with v1.25.0-127 or later of the Netdata Agent can contribute to composite charts.
-If your node(s) use an earlier, incompatible version of the Netdata Agent, you will see them marked as needs upgrade in various dropdowns
+Only nodes with v1.25.0-127 or later of the the open-source Netdata monitoring agent can contribute to composite charts.
+If your node(s) use an earlier version of Netdata, you will see them marked as needs upgrade in various dropdowns.

-See our update docs for the preferred update method based on how you installed the Agent.
+See our update docs for the preferred update method based on how you installed Netdata.

-Each chart has a definition bar to provide information about the aggregate function, dimension, and nodes related to that chart.
+Each composite chart has a definition bar to provide information about the following:

-Each chart uses an opinionated-but-valuable default aggregate function.
+Each chart uses an opinionated-but-valuable default aggregate function over the data sources.
 For example, the

 system.cpu chart shows the